nicolas-kuechler/eth-sports-networks-2021/README.md

 The configurations used for reproducing the results of the paper and running additional experiments can be found in the [notebook](project.ipynb).

+### Caching
+To avoid expensive re-computation of generated synthetic data, we include the ability to store generate data to disk in the form of json files.
+You can make use of local caching of experiment results with the `USE_CACHED_SYNTHETIC_DATA` flag in the first cell of the notebook.

 <!-- LICENSE -->
 ## License

-TODO:
-Distributed under the MIT License.
+This project's code is distributed under the MIT License.
 See `LICENSE` for more information.

 <!-- CONTACT -->